Course overview

 Career outcomes

-As a marine scientist, you will gain skills across multi-disciplinary areas which allow for a diverse range of career opportunities in both research and applied fields in areas such as oceanography, marine biochemistry and biotechnology, fisheries, remote sensing, marine biology and ecology, microbiology and genomics, mathematics or economics.
-Further postgraduate studies including research training can lead to students becoming research scientists in a specific field of marine science.
+As a marine scientist, you will develop multidisciplinary skills that open up diverse career opportunities in both research and applied fields.
+These can be in areas such as oceanography, marine biochemistry and biotechnology, fisheries, remote sensing, marine biology and ecology, microbiology and genomics, mathematics or economics.
+Further postgraduate studies, including research training, can lead to students becoming research scientists in a specific field of marine science.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.